amygdala/code-snippets/ml/kubeflow-pipelines/README_taxidata_examples.md

 ## Installation and setup

-The examples require a Google Cloud Platform (GCP) account and project, and a Google Kubernetes Engine (GKE) cluster running Kubeflow and Argo.
+The examples require a Google Cloud Platform (GCP) account and project.
-(It's not necessary that Kubeflow be run on GKE, but it would require some additional credentials setup to run these examples elsewhere).

 You'll also either need [gcloud](https://cloud.google.com/sdk/) installed on your laptop; or alternately you can run gcloud in the [Cloud Shell](https://cloud.google.com/shell/docs/) via the GCP [Cloud Console](https://console.cloud.google.com).